Obsidian Essay] Essay Collection: Recordings from Seoul (Summer 2025) - Love letters to my female ancestors

 I'm grateful to share Recordings from Seoul — a new collection of essays I wrote during a recent trip to South Korea.
 What began as reflective notes on memory evolved into something more layered: a written homecoming across time, identity, and legacy.

+I know it sounds bad, but Korea used to represent something more than a country for me.
 I left Seoul at 14, on my own.
-It was a pivotal and necessary move away from rigid hierarchies and expectations, especially for women.
-For years I kept my distance from the Korean language and customs — not out of indifference, but as a way to protect and redefine myself.
-When people asked me about Korea, or for travel and K-pop recommendations, it used to hurt and trigger me.
-I had been disconnected for 22 years, and for me, Korea was not a place of light entertainment but of sorrow, silence, and escape.
+I didn't know back then, but it was the beginning of a major declaration of independence.
+A pivotal and necessary move away from rigid hierarchies and expectations, especially for women.
+For years, I kept my distance from the Korean language and customs — not out of indifference, but as a way to protect and redefine myself.
+I didn't fully understand what was going on, but two decades later, I can now see things clearly.

 During the pandemic, something shifted.
 I began reconnecting with Korean food, community, and stories.
 Slowly, shame loosened its hold.
 On this recent visit, the healing accelerated.
-I realized I had always carried deeply Korean values within me — the principles of ancestors, even of Joseon queens — but frozen in time, out of sync with a culture that had evolved in my absence.
+I realized I had always carried deeply Korean values within me — the principles of my ancestors, even of Joseon queens — but frozen in time, out of sync with a culture that had evolved in my absence.
 Writing became a way to bridge that distance.

 This collection marks a turning point — a reconciliation.

-Thank you for holding space for my voice.
+Thanks for holding space for my voice.

 And when was the last time you wrote — just because?